ha-bina/price-prediction-from-news-sentiment/README.md

 # Price Prediction from News Sentiment

-This project analyzes the relationship between news sentiment and stock price movements, and provides quantitative analysis of historical stock data using technical indicators.It also perform th6e correlation analysis
+This project analyzes the relationship between news sentiment and stock price movements, and provides quantitative analysis of historical stock data using technical indicators.It also perform the correlation analysis

 ---